How to lose 2 pounds a week without crash dieting!

 2. Healthy Eating Plan

-Making diet changes is often the hardest part of the weight loss process.
+Making dietary changes is often the hardest part of the weight loss process.

-Whole foods include fruits, vegetables, nuts, seeds, legumes, whole grains, lean protein, and low-fat dairy products.
+Include fruits, vegetables, nuts, seeds, legumes, whole grains, and lean protein.

 These foods naturally provide more nutrients than their highly processed counterparts.